Massipssa/Docs/cloud/gcp/bigdata/bigquery.md

 # BigQuery

-- Fully managed service
+- Fully managed serverless data warehouse
+- Provide storage and analytics at the same time
 - Deals with
   - Storage:
-    - Data is stored in structued table
+    - Data is stored in structured table
     - Replicated, distributed storage
   - Ingestion
-  - Quering
+  - Querying
+- Pay-as-you go pricing model
+- Encryption at the rest by default
 - Supports ***SQL***
 - Near real-time query analysis
 - Accept batch and streaming
 - Can be used for storage and analysis
 - Replicated and durable
 - Is columnar
+- Built-in machine learning models

 ## IAM

 - Control can be done by project, dataset and view
-- Has predifined roles ...
+- Has predefined roles ...
 - Sharding dataset
 - View can be used to restrict access to some data
-- Supports premitives roles for Project Level access
+- Supports primitives roles for Project Level access

 ## Cache

 - Enabled by default
 - Are per user
-- No charge for queries exectued from the cache
+- No charge for queries executed from the cache

 ## Partition